 NOAA SWPC's estimate of the highest frequency at which at least 1 dB of D-layer absorption is occurring at your QTH right now.
 Frequencies below HAF are absorbed more strongly (roughly 1/f²); frequencies above it pass through nearly unaffected.

-For example, HAF = 0.0 MHz means all amateur bands are clean.
+For example, HAF = 8.1 MHz means 160, 80, 60, 40 m are absorbed; 30 m and above are clean.

 Updated every minute from GOES X-ray + 5-min proton flux.